 None of these are bad ideas for A/B tests, but there are only so many variants of each kind that are worth exploring.
 Eventually, people who stick to these same testing ideas will get to the point where they start to see diminishing returns from their tests.
 The gains in conversions and other metrics become smaller and smaller, making it seem like the A/B tests aren’t generating worthwhile results.
 To generate new and exciting results again, they need to try new kinds of tests.

 When your A/B testing routine starts to feel stale, it’s time to try something new.
-Here are six proven ways to get great results.
+Here is a process that may help you ideate and get great results.

 One of the most helpful starting points for reviving your A/B testing strategy is to create a list of all the different broad categories that you have the ability to test.
 Then, combine that list with all the kinds of tests you can run.
 This testing matrix allows you to quickly remind yourself of what elements can be tested, and what kinds of tests you have available to test them.